stellar/slingshot/zkvm/docs/zkvm-design.md

 ![](zkvm-design-pics/zkvm-tx-chain.png)

-Assets are created via _issuance_: each asset is securely identified by its issuer’s predicate (public key), so only the issuer’s signature can authorize creation of additional units of the asset.
-Asset units cannot be destroyed by accident but must be formally _retired_ with a dedicated instruction.
+Assets are created via _issuance_: each asset is securely identified by its issuer’s predicate (public key), so only the issuer’s signature can authorize creation of additional units of the asset (see [`issue`](zkvm-spec.md#issue)).
+Asset units are removed from circulation with a dedicated [`retire`](zkvm-spec.md#retire) instruction.

 Assets are transferred by use of _inputs_ and _outputs_.
 Each output specifies a new destination for the funds, and each input identifies an output from a previous transaction and unlocks its value with a cryptographic signature.
 The input is said to _spend_ the earlier transaction’s output.